 Another option would be to rent your equipment from a local dive operator for each of your dives.
 If you choose to do this, we’d suggest renting from one central location and returning the equipment at the end of your trip; this saves you constantly driving between sites and dive shops, saves valuable time adjusting equipment to fit your body, and generally gives you better rental rates when renting for a week versus a day or two.

 Planning your exposure is relatively easy as the water temperature is consistent year round, with most springs staying at a cool 72°F/22°C. For most divers this will mean layering up under a 5mm or donning a 7mm suit.
 Gloves and hoods may also be helpful if you tend to get cold whilst scuba diving.
 Depending on the air temperature at the time of your visit, some warm clothes topside may be helpful too.
-Our Girls that Scuba Changing Robe is handy for keeping the chill off when you’re staying suited up between dives in warmer months, whilst our fun Ocean Sweatshirt and GTS Beanie will save that all-important body heat when it’s cooler outside.
+Our Girls that Scuba Changing Robe is handy for keeping the chill off when you’re staying suited up between dives in warmer months, whilst a sweatshirt and GTS Beanie will save that all-important body heat when it’s cooler outside.

 One equipment addition which you may not usually carry is a torch or dive light.
 These can be useful for peeking in the nooks and crannies of the darker caverns such as Devil’s Den, however, some springs will only allow you to carry torches if you’re cavern or cave certified (to prevent the temptation of diving into more challenging areas).
 GTS Loves: Mares EOS 5RZ Dive Torch.